 Searching for the answers to these questions led Taylor to realize that the art world has an accessibility problem.
 Artists don’t always have access to big galleries, which means that art lovers and potential buyers may never see their work.
 Also, people who may not know a lot about art, but are interested in it, may feel intimidated when going into certain spaces and not seeing people who look like them.

-Today, Taylor is announcing the launch of ArtX, a company that aims to help creators get their work to the masses, empower artists to tackle daily issues, and make art more mainstream.
+Taylor’s newest company, ArtX, aims to help creators get their work to the masses, empower artists to tackle daily issues, and make art more mainstream.
 Hailed as a marketing genius by Forbes, Techcrunch, and Fortune, he hopes to use his entrepreneurial expertise to enrich and expand the art world.

 ArtX will consist of three arms: media, technology, and community.

 The media bit will come in the form of artx.net, a platform for artists to share their work and connect with art lovers, fellow creators, and collectors.
 The technology component will consist of paid and free software tools catered towards artists through a platform called ArtX Amplify.
 The paid version is an AI tool that will allow artists to easily promote their work on social media and build their followings.
 The free services will include things like an invoice generator and a business directory so artists can have access to resources like accountants and financial advisors.